subodh-r-gupta/Raspberry-pi-docker-host-as-my-home-server/README.md

 # My homelab on Raspberry pi 4
 ---

 So I got a new raspberry pi 4 and I want to build a low cost and low power consuming home server on it.
+Here we go again...

 ## Which services do I want to run on it?